rogerwcpt/xamarin-forms-mvvmcross-bottomtabbar/README.md

 # Xamarin Forms using MVVMCross framework to render a bottom Tab Bar

-Xamarin Forms 3.6 supports the rendering of a TabBar in Android natively at the bottom.
+Xamarin Forms 3.x supports the rendering of a TabBar in Android natively at the bottom.

-This project takes it one step further to see if MvvmCross's support for the TabbarPage works in this mode.
+This project takes it one step further to see if MvvmCross's support for the TabbarPage works in this bottom rendering mode, espcially when navigation back and forth.

 ## Screenshot